 Chiedere… ➡️ Chied-… ➡️ Io chiedo?

-That’s right! 🙂 This is also why we will also say chiede in Italian, because the third-person conjugation adds -e as we will see in a moment.
+That’s right! 🙂 This is also why we say chiede in Italian, because the third-person conjugation adds -e, as we’ll see in a moment.

 So let’s see the present tense conjugation of chiedere along with its pronunciation.

 Quando Giulia esce, mi chiede sempre di tenere d’occhio casa sua.

 When Giulia goes out, she always asks me to keep an eye on her house.

 Tom non è il tipo di persona che chiede aiuto agli altri.

 Tom isn’t the type of person who asks others for help.